How to Get a Patent in Texas: Everything You Need to Know

 In your application, it is best to present how your invention improves upon or is totally different from these earlier developments.

 Prepare and File an Application With the USPTO

 When you file with the USPTO, you'll be able to both file a full-blown regular patent application (RPA) or a provisional patent application (PPA).
 All that's required to file a provisional patent application is a payment ($65 for micro-entities, $130 for small entities, and $260 for big firms), an in-depth description of the invention, including tips on how to make and use it, and a drawing.
 Submitting a nonprovisional patent application begins the examination course on the USPTO that is needed for getting the precise patent.

 Keep a Careful Record of Your Invention

 Describe and diagram each side and each modification of the invention and the way you came up with the idea for it.
 Relying on the invention, you may additionally need to construct a prototype.
 Can you sell or market your invention before a patent is issued?
 As soon as a patent has been filed, there's often no reason not to proceed with advertising and sale of a product.
 By submitting an application, you may be considered "patent pending" usually for a number of years, so there's no reason to delay advertising and production.

 What Is the Cost of Obtaining a Patent?

 The simplest patent applications cost between $4,000.00 and $5,000.00 to draft, and complicated applications can cost more than $20,000.00.
 Nearly all applications are filed for between $10,000.00 and $15,000.

 If you need help getting a patent in Texas, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures and Airbnb.